VenturaNotes/Knowledge/- Topics/Abstraction.md

 - A set of techniques used to solve complex problems that involves removing unnecessary details so the main processes involved can be easily identified.
 ## Source[^5]
 - Abstraction (from the Latin abs, meaning away from and trahere, meaning to draw) is the process of taking away or removing characteristics from something in order to reduce it to a set of essential characteristics.

+## Source[^6]
+- The principle of ignoring those aspects of a subject that are not relevant to the current purpose in order to concentrate solely on those that are.
+The application of this principle is essential in the development and understanding of all forms of computer system.
+See DATA ABSTRACTION, PROCEDURAL ABSTRACTION.
 ## References

 [^1]: https://computerscienced.co.uk/site/ocr-computer-science-gcse-j277/2-1-algorithms-quizzes/2-1-algorithms-quiz-10-questions/